franks42/clj-ns-browser/README.md

 Clj-ns-browser is a namespace/class/var browser for Clojure's doc strings, source code, ClojureDocs.org examples & comments, and values.
 The browser's GUI is inspired by Smalltalk class library browsers, and is based on the Seesaw library.

-Look for the last released version on clojars.org: [clj-ns-browser "1.2.0"].
+Look for the last released version on clojars.org: [clj-ns-browser "1.3.0"].

 ![Clojure Namespace Browser](https://github.com/franks42/clj-ns-browser/raw/master/clj-ns-browser.png "Clojure Namespace Browser")

 ## Introduction

-The "It starts to look like a real App" release, "1.2.0", adds a long list of new features to clj-ns-browser compared to the ancient, legacy "1.1.0" release that is already a few weeks old.
+The "cool button-row widget" release, "1.3.0", adds a few new features to clj-ns-browser compared to the  "1.2.0" release that is already a few months old.

-One important distinction between the new and the old version, is the use of menus, popup-menus, keyboard short-cuts, copy&paste, drag&drop... all thanks to seesaw of course.

 A few of the highlights of the new browser's feature set are:

+* upgraded dependencies to latest&greatest (clojure 1.4, seesaw 1.4.2, etc.)

+* cool new button-row widget that allows for flexible display of var/class/namespace information.

+* syntax highlighting of source code thru use of rsyntaxtextarea

+* improved invocation of external browser

+* many invisible improvements

+While the "old" features still work of course:

 * see the loaded and unloaded namespaces, and "require" with one-click